 Here’s a selection of the best peaked helmets and jockey skulls on the market that are suitable for competition and everyday riding to give you some ideas.
 But if you feel like you need a bit more guidance on what to look for or what safety standards mean, then jump ahead to our advice on how to choose the right hat for you.

-Horse & Hound strongly advises that you get your hat fitted by a BETA-trained professional before making a purchase.
+Horse & Hound strongly advises that you get your hat fitted by a BETA-trained professional before making a purchase – the same advice goes for body protectors, too.
 Find out if your local tack shop can provide this service here.

 Best riding hats – peaked helmets